ernitron/rename.py/README.md

 (will simply copy the file rename.py in /usr/local/bin)

-## Configuration
-Do we need one?

 ## Development
 There is plenty of space for development

 ## License MIT
-What other decent licenses exists?
+What other decent licenses exist?